FrancesBW/bellamy/README.md

-# MACCAS: Multi Attribute Cross-matcher with Correction for wArped Sky
+# BELLAMY: A cross-matching package for the cynical astronomer

-MACCAS is a cross-matching algorithm that aims to match all sources in the supplied target catalogue to sources in a reference catalogue.
-MACCAS utilises not only the position of a source on the sky, but also the flux data, to determine the most probable match in the reference catalog to the target source.
-This two variable approach means MACCAS is a more rigorous cross-matcher than the matching tools supplied by TOPCAT or astropy alone.
-Additionally, MACCAS attempts to undo any spatial distortion that may be affecting the target catalogue, by creating a model of the offsets of matched sources which is then applied to unmatched sources.
-Furthermore, MACCAS provides the option for a simple flux correction across the target catalogue, in the case that there is some large scale calibration error affecting the target catalogue.
+BELLAMY is a cross-matching algorithm that aims to match all sources in the supplied target catalogue to sources in a reference catalogue.
+BELLAMY utilises not only the position of a source on the sky, but also the flux data, to determine the most probable match in the reference catalog to the target source.
+This two variable approach means BELLAMY is a more rigorous cross-matcher than the matching tools supplied by TOPCAT or astropy alone.
+Additionally, BELLAMY attempts to undo any spatial distortion that may be affecting the target catalogue, by creating a model of the offsets of matched sources which is then applied to unmatched sources.
+Furthermore, BELLAMY provides the option for a simple flux correction across the target catalogue, in the case that there is some large scale calibration error affecting the target catalogue.

 ## Version support and required packages:

-MACCAS is compatible with Python 2.7, but currently untested with Python 3.
+BELLAMY is compatible with Python 2.7, but currently untested with Python 3.

 The Python 2.7 version requires the following packages:
 * numpy